SupTan85/int/README.md

 print(x > y) -- output: true
 ```

+> [!IMPORTANT]
-**Note:** some version of Lua you can use equation operator with number & string
+some version of Lua you can use equation operator with number & string

 ---